AlbertoSaretto/Music-Genre-Recognition/README.md

 ## How to use
+In this repository you will find the following folders.

 * `CNN1D`: containing the files related to the neural network working with 1D audio signals.
 * `CNN2D`: containing the files related to the neural network working with 2D audio signals.